HPCBio/Allele_Frequency/README.md

 These files should be paired-ended fastq files; that is, there should be a forward read with extension R1.fastq and a reverse read with extension R2.fastq

 We know that there are four targeted regions; moreover, there could be several samples per region.
-Your files must be demultiplexed by amplicon and by sample; moreover the filenames should conform to this pattern:
+Your files must be demultiplexed by amplicon and by sample.
+The filenames should conform to this pattern:

 <pre>
  AmpliconName - SampleName _ * _R[1|2].fastq